ben1/Google-AI-Challenge-2010/README.md

 ##Disclaimer

 This code was not intended to live longer than the duration of the challenge, or be modified by others, and is therefore not a good example of maintainable code.
-But it does demonstrate some interesting techniques.
+But it does demonstrate some interesting techniques, so I thought it would be worth sharing.

 ##Core Algorithm